 It may be over 25 years old, but Contra might just be the perfect video game.
 There’s no pretense, no putting on airs.
 It’s just you and your buddy mowing down enemies both human and alien alike.
 The first mission is one of the more iconic ones from the NES era; likely because that’s all a lot of people ever saw of the game.
 Jumping into it.
 Everything you need to know about Contra is here; an intense jungle battle with enemies in all directions, an exploding bridge, platforming, crazy weapons, and a boss fight which climaxes in a massive explosion.
 I don’t know what it is that Konami did better than everyone else back then, but I don’t think anybody in the history of games has made blowing up a doorway more satisfying.

 The standard Bethesda approach to a character creation scenario is to have you wake up in a jail cell, on a boat, or in some other type of confinement.
 Fallout 3 begins with your birth.
 This sequence cuts to vignettes of your life as a toddler, child, teen, and finally an adult.
-Bethesda gets a lot of (mostly deserved) flack for its less-than-stellar main quests, but they absolutely nailed the opening for Fallout 3. growing up.
+Bethesda gets a lot of (mostly deserved) flack for its less-than-stellar main quests, but they absolutely nailed the opening for Fallout 3.
 A standard characteristic of RPGs is the character selection area.
 It’s usually masked behind a character asking you a bunch of questions about yourself — generally because you have amnesia or something.

 Throughout the opening sequence, your character is playable as you explore a playpen, talk to people at your 10th birthday party, etc. The purpose of all of it is to choose your attributes and character type.
 I’m a big fan of the first two Fallout games, and I’ll admit I was skeptical of this one going into it.
 After playing through this extended sequence in the vault, culminating in me having to escape to the harsh world after inadvertently killing its leader, it became clear to me that Bethesda knew what they were doing.